Comptroller General of the United States: Overview

 The comptroller general has the responsibility to audit the financial statements that the treasury secretary and the Office of Management and Budget director present to the Congress and the president.
 For every fiscal year since 1996, when consolidated financial statements began, the comptroller general has refused to endorse the accuracy of the consolidated figures for the federal budget, citing "(1) serious financial management problems at the Department of Defense, (2) the federal government’s inability to adequately account for and reconcile intragovernmental activity and balances between federal agencies, and (3) the federal government’s ineffective process for preparing the consolidated financial statements."

-The current comptroller general is Eugene Louis Dodaro, who assumed office on December 22, 2010.
+Upon the conclusion of his term on December 30, 2025, Gene Dodaro retired as Comptroller General.
+Orice Williams Brown is leading the GAO in the interim.
+Dodaro assumed office on December 22, 2010.
 He was preceded by David M. Walker.
 On February 15, 2008, Walker announced that he was resigning from GAO to head The Peter G. Peterson Foundation.
-Eugene Louis Dodaro became acting comptroller general of the United States on March 13, 2008, and was subsequently appointed by the president on September 22, 2010, and confirmed by the Senate on December 22, 2010, as the comptroller general.
+Dodaro became Acting Comptroller General of the United States on March 13, 2008, and was subsequently appointed by the president on September 22, 2010, and confirmed by the Senate on December 22, 2010, as the comptroller general.
 Dodaro was sworn in at a ceremony at the GAO on December 30, 2010.